negatic/ArchiPy/README.md

 ### Troubleshooting Installation

-If you encounter issues during installation, ensure that:
+If you encounter installation issues, check that:

 1. Your Python version is **3.13 or higher**
 2. Your package manager (`pip` or `poetry`) is up to date
-3. You have the necessary build tools installed (e.g., `setuptools`, `wheel`)
+3. You have the necessary build tools installed (`setuptools`, `wheel`)

 ---